saeyslab/VIB_Hackathon_June_2024/paper.md

 ## Workgroup cell-cell communication

 The goal of the group was to run multiple spatial CCC methods, compare evaluations/visualizations and results.
 We selected the methods from [Armingol et al. 2024](https://pubmed.ncbi.nlm.nih.gov/38238518/).
-Table is on the [github page of the group](https://github.com/saeyslab/spatial_ccc_experiments).
+A more detailed table can be found on the [github page of the group](https://github.com/saeyslab/spatial_ccc_experiments).

-Results:
+#### Results:

 Methods were implemented and tested on a subset of the MERFISH whole mouse brain data (slice 80) from the [Allen Brain Institute](https://knowledge.brain-map.org/data/5C0201JSVE04WY6DMVC/collections).